 - Arduino Uno Rev3 controller (buy on Amazon)

-- Full colour LED Matrix shield & Matrix screen (buy here)
+- Full color LED Matrix shield & Matrix screen (buy here)

 - USB cable